iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 Visualization | Straight line	| Right-angle movements (Horizontal + Vertical)

 ### **Benefits**
-1. Helps the **gradient descent** to converge (reach the local minimum point) more quickly when features are normalized.
+1. Normalized features help the **gradient descent** to converge (reach the local minimum point) more quickly.
 2. Helps the model to learn appropriate weights for each independent feature during training.
 3. The model prioritizes the features with a high range even if the feature is irrelevant.
 4. A feature with a low **range** is ignored even if it is a better feature for model training.